FedericoRubbi/DSIPTS/README.md

 This library allows to:

 -  load timeseries in a convenient format
--  create tool timeseries with controlled categorical features (additive and multiplicative)
+-  create tool timeseries with controlled categorical features
 -  load public timeseries
 -  train a predictive model using different PyTorch architectures
 -  define more complex structures using Modifiers (e.g. combining unsupervised learning + deep learning)